 Provider Pre Review Information Form (PPRIF) - A form for the Provider to complete two weeks before the Review which highlights the support being delivered, the level of ability of the individual and the goals that are currently being worked towards.
-This form is a method of identifying issues to be addressed at the Review so that Council workers and Providers can be prepared for the review meeting.
+This form is a method of identifying issues to be addressed at the Review so that Council Officers including Social Care Practitioners and Providers can be prepared for the review meeting.
 Where appropriate, it should be completed with the person receiving the Service.